shlomif/what-you-should-know-about-automated-testing/README.md

 assert_equal(add(-6, 5), -1, "negative outcome");
 ```

 And so forth.
-For some of these tests, the code may need to be corrected.
+To get some of these tests to pass, the code may need to be
+corrected.

 ## The programming cycle